 Writing great dialogue is a difficult task, especially if you don't really know what makes great dialogue great.
 In this guide I will aim to help you figure this out.

-There are quite a lot of things you have to pay attention to, but once you get the hang of it all you'll have no trouble writing great dialogue soon enough.
+There are quite a lot of things you have to pay attention to, but you'll get the hang of it all with enough practice.

 This guide is part 1 of 3 in total.
-In this first part we'll examine how people in the real world talk and how we use that to create dialogue in stories.
-This may seem simple, some points might even seem obvious, but it's important to realize to big differences between dialogue in fiction and reality.
+In this first part we'll examine how people in the real world talk, and how we use that to create dialogue in stories.
+This may seem simple, some points might even seem obvious, but it's important to realize the big differences between dialogue in fiction and reality.

-It's also important to keep a character's position in mind, which includes their current place of living, the place they come from, their place in society, their time period and their relationship to whomever they're speaking with, among other things.
+It's also important to keep a character's position in mind, which includes their current place of living, the place they come from, their place in society, their time period, and their relationship to whomever they're speaking to, among other things.

 For example, in a medieval setting you'd address your king with 'sire' or a similar term.
 If the king would ask you to do something you'd say "Right away, sire.", not "Sure thing, boss."
 This is a pretty obvious example, but it illustrates how speech and customs have changed and continue to change over time.